rafacc87/LevelRange-Turtle/Readme.txt

 ----------------------
 Change Log
 ----------------------
+2.0.6 - Update (Spartelfant)
+ [*] Added workaround for game bug that prevented the new Northwind zone from showing a tooltip: The game included a trailing space, so the actual zone name is 'Northwind '.

 2.0.5 - Update (Spartelfant)
  [*] New zones added for patch 1.18 (Grim Reaches, Northwind, Balor) [*] New dungeons added for patch 1.18 (Stormwrought Ruins, Dragonmaw Retreat)